aschoerk/GoMemDb/README.md

 ### Iterator Next

-* if record visible next uses check function then locking is done,
+* if record visible Next uses check function then locking is done if necessary,
 * xmin, xmax: entries in version header
 * s.committed: committed (according to tra data) < s.xmax,  not running according to snapshot (not in s.running)
 * s.xmax at time of creation of snapshot the next xid to be assigned to a transaction